MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMPackage.md

 ### Example 3: Get a package by using a name

-This command gets the program named **Configuration Manager Client Package**.
+This command gets the package named **Configuration Manager Client Package**.

 ```powershell
 Get-CMPackage -Name "Configuration Manager Client Package"